TruffleMuffin/TruffleCache/README.md

 TruffleCache is fairly easy to install, grab the NuGet Package - TruffleCache - and add that to your project/solution.
 Once that is done you can use it out of the box, however this will only work against a MemcacheD server running on 127.0.0.1 on port 11211.

 To specify a custom server configuration I would recommend using an Container like Castle.Windsor.
 Register a custom construction of the MemcacheStore with the MemcachedClient provided.
 Details about the MemcachedClient configuration can be found on the [MemcachedSharp GitHub Page](https://github.com/bcuff/MemcachedSharp).
+An example of this method is available in the TruffleCache.Example project.

 Configuration Options
 -----